Mount Remarkable National Park: Description

 The second parcel of land is known as the Telowie Block and has an area of 0.35 km2.
 It is located on the west side of the old Telowie Gorge Conservation Park (now part of Wapma Thura–Southern Flinders Ranges National Park) about 7.5 km east of the town of Port Germein and about 24 km south of the block located at Melrose.

-Its area was 183.62 km² including the Napperby Block (that is, until 26 November 2021).
+Its area was 183.62 km² including the Napperby Block (until 26 November 2021).

 The park is classified as an IUCN Category VI protected area.

 Flora and fauna

-It is filled with a wide variety of animals and birds such as goannas, emus, echidna and kookaburras, which can be seen walking around the park.
-Besides these, it is home to 117 native bird species, including Australian ringnecks and wedge-tailed eagles.
+It is filled with a wide variety of reptiles, mammals and birds such as goannas, emus, echidna and kookaburras.
+It is home to 117 native bird species, including Australian ringnecks and wedge-tailed eagles.